espocrm/documentation/docs/development/view.md

         // The `custom` prefix indicates that the base path is `client/custom/res/templates`.
         template: 'custom:test/my-custom-view',

-        // Altertatively a template content can be defined right here.
+        // Alternatively a template content can be defined right here.
         //templateContent: `<div class="some-test-container">{{{someKeyName}}}</div>`,

         // Initializing.
 Called on view creation, the view is not yet rendered.